jenstroeger/python-package-template/README.md

 Automatic package versioning and tagging, publishing to [PyPI](https://pypi.org/), and [Changelog](https://en.wikipedia.org/wiki/Changelog) generation are enabled using Github Actions (see [below](#versioning-publishing-and-changelog)).

+### Dependency Analysis

+[Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates) is enabled to scan the dependencies and automatically create pull requests when an updated version is available.

 ### Standalone

 In addition to being an importable standard Python package, the package is also set up to be used as a runnable and standalone package using Python’s [-m](https://docs.python.org/3/using/cmdline.html#cmdoption-m) command-line option.